DynamicField/UrbanDictionnet/README.md

 # UrbanDictionnet
-An pretty like async API wrapper for Urbandictionary, this one only needs 1 dependency to work.
+A pretty light async API wrapper for Urbandictionary, this one only needs 1 dependency to work.

 ### What it can for now :